You may receive college credit towards the Amherst degree for participating in an approved study away program and:

-- Half-credit courses at Amherst may not be combined with study abroad credit to make up deficiencies.
+- Half-credit courses at Amherst may not be combined with study away credit to make up deficiencies.

-- If you do not perform well abroad, you are also subject to review by the Committee on Academic Standing and may be put on probation, warning, or even dismissed.
+- If you do not perform well while on your program, you are also subject to review by the Committee on Academic Standing and may be put on probation, warning, or even dismissed.

 - How and where the student makes up the deficiencies must be approved by the Registrar and the Class Dean.
 Students who wish to apply transfer credit to the major must have additional approval from the major department.

-- Students who must make up deficiencies will only have three semesters (if studying abroad in the fall) or two (if studying abroad in the spring) to make up the deficiencies.
+- Students who must make up deficiencies will only have three semesters (if studying away in the fall) or two (if studying away in the spring) to make up the deficiencies.

-Students who are considering study away for a semester or year must submit the Intent to Study Away in the semester prior to studying abroad by
+Students who are considering study away for a semester or year must submit the Intent to Study Away in the semester prior to studying away by

 - April 1st for fall or full year study, and